iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.10.01.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 5 reviews"/>
 </p>

+> Such a convenient way to receive urgent care from the comfort of your home or while at work.
+Very easy to use.
+All that's needed is good lighting and a steady wifi connection.<br> :date: __2021-06-04 11:45:28__

+> Very quick and efficient<br> :date: __2021-05-30 17:17:52__

 > Fast and easy.
 No long wait at urgent care<br> :date: __2021-05-25 18:32:01__

 > The app was very straightforward and easy to use.
 The doctor was very professional and .out important, he provided excellent treatment options.<br> :date: __2021-05-22 14:38:15__